arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 )
 <fig-raw-prev>

-Of returning students with a self-reported prior positive SARS-CoV-2 test, 93.1% (95% CI: 86.4-97.2%) had positive IgG antibodies; this was used as an estimate of sensitivity of the IgG assay for detecting previously detectable infection (see Supplement for an alternative calculation of sensitivity that includes community resident responses).
+Of returning students with a self-reported prior positive SARS-CoV-2 test, 93.1% (95% CI: 86.4-97.2%) had positive IgG antibodies; this was used as an estimate of sensitivity of the IgG assay for detecting previously detectable infection (see @d4a_appendix for an alternative calculation of sensitivity that includes community resident responses).
 For all values of specificity below 0.95, the 95% credible intervals for the prevalence in the community residents overlapped for the pre- and post-term time points, and neither overlapped with the returning student subgroup (@fig-true-prev).

 #figure(